-Today, a whole world full of information is right there at the tips of our fingers.
-All we need to do is type a query into a search engine and, just like that, all sorts of websites pop up for exploring.
-One can only imagine the reaction a person living a century ago would have to the nearly-instant access we have to a vast treasure of knowledge today.
+Today, a world full of knowledge is at the tips of our fingers.
+All we need to do is type a query into a search engine!
+Just like that, many websites pop up for exploring.
+How would a person living a century ago react to the nearly instant access we have to a vast treasure of wisdom today?

 Have you ever stopped to WONDER who makes websites and how they do it?
-Many people work in technology fields where their jobs consist of building, maintaining, designing, or adding to the wide variety of websites that make up the Internet.
+Many people work in technology fields.
+Their jobs include building, maintaining, designing, or adding to the wide variety of sites that make up the Internet.

-You might even want to create your own website one day.
-But exactly how does one go about designing, creating, and adding a website to the vast Internet?
-If you want to build a website from scratch, you're going to need to learn how to write computer code in a variety of languages.
+You might even want to set up your own site one day.
+But how does one go about adding a website to the Internet?
+If you want to build a site from scratch, you will need to learn to write computer code.

-When you use a web browser to view a web page, what you see is made up of a variety of different pieces, including text, images, sounds, colors, etc. Many websites allow you to interact in a variety of ways, from purchasing goods and services to using hyperlinks to explore other related websites.
+When you use a web browser to view a web page, what you see has many pieces, including text, images, sounds, colors, etc. Many sites allow you to interact in many ways—from buying goods and services to using links to explore other websites.

-The digital data that is sent from a web server to your web browser contains all the computer code that tells the web browser how to display information in a certain way, so that you view and experience the website as its designers intended.
+The digital data that is sent from a web server to your web browser has all the code to tell the web browser how to show information in a certain way—so that you view and experience the site as its makers planned.

-For a number of years, the very simplest way to build a webpage was to create a new HTML document within a website builder software program.
-The basic language used by web programmers is known as Hyper Text Markup Language (HTML).
-HTML tells a web browser how text information should appear.
-On an HTML document, you would type HTML code that includes exactly what text and images go on the webpage and how they should look.
+For several years, the simplest way to build a webpage was to make a new page within a site builder program.
+Programmers use Hyper Text Markup Language (HTML) for the basis of a webpage.
+HTML tells a web browser how text should appear.
+On an HTML document, you would type HTML code that includes the text and images that go on the webpage and how they should look.

-HTML isn’t the only computer language you’ll need to know to create a website.
-You’ll also need to become familiar with CSS, or Cascading Style Sheets.
-CSS allows designers to create unique styles and layouts that give a website a consistent look and feel across all of its individual web pages, regardless of the changing text or images of those pages.
+HTML isn’t the only code you’ll need to know to start a website.
+You’ll also need to be familiar with CSS, or Cascading Style Sheets.
+CSS lets designers make special styles and layouts that give a website a consistent look and feel across all of its individual web pages, regardless of the changing text or images of those pages.

 These days, there are many online tools that will allow users to create a website without knowing a bit of code.
 They use simple templates and interfaces that allow you to choose designs, layouts, colors, pictures, and text to create a custom website that looks just like you want it to!

-Getting a website up and running involves many other tasks, such as reserving a domain name (such as www.wonderopolis.org) and finding a web server to host your site.
-Where can you find more information?
+Getting a website up and running involves many other tasks, such as buying a domain name (such as www.wonderopolis.org) and finding a web server to host your site.
+Where can you find more advice?
 Online, of course!